w3core/AngularJS-TableView/README.md

 **Dependencies**
 * No dependencies

-### Downloading TableView using npm
+### Downloading TableView using [npm]

-AngularJS TableView is registered as a package on npm.
+AngularJS TableView is registered as a package on [npm].
 You can install the latest version of TableView with the command:
 ```
 npm install angular.tableview
 ```
 This will install TableView in the `node_modules` directory.
 Within `node_modules/angular.tableview/dist/` you will find a compressed release files.

-### Downloading TableView using Bower
+### Downloading TableView using [Bower]
-AngularJS TableView is also registered as a package with Bower.
+AngularJS TableView is also registered as a package with [Bower].
 You can install the latest version of TableView with the command:
 ```
 bower install angular.tableview
 ```